glic3rinu/passlib/docs/lib/passlib.hash.oracle10.rst

 Format & Algorithm
 ==================
-Oracle10 hashes all consist of a series of 16 hexidecimal digits, representing the resulting checksum.
+Oracle10 hashes all consist of a series of 16 hexadecimal digits, representing the resulting checksum.
 Oracle10 hashes can be formed by the following procedure: